pointrix-project/pointrix/README.md

 ```
 Users can specify multiple exporters to obtain various post-processing results.
 For example, with the above configuration, users can get Metric and Mesh extraction results as well as Video post-processing results.
 Mesh is obtained using the TSDF fusion method by default.
-you need to set trainer.model.renderer.render_depth as True to enable TSDFFusion
+The renderer must be set as MsplatRender or GsplatRender.
+You need to set trainer.model.renderer.render_depth as True to enable TSDFFusion.

 ```bash
 cd pointrix/projects/gaussian_splatting